Breast feeding tips

 Here are the early cues that your baby is interested in feeding –

-• Baby makes sucking movements with his mouth
+• Baby makes sucking movements with their mouth

-• If you touch baby’s face he will turn towards it and open his mouth –the rooting reflex
+• If you touch baby’s face they’ll turn towards you and open their mouth – the rooting reflex

-• Baby will put his hand to his mouth, he may also suck his hand
+• Baby will put their hand to their mouth, they may also suckle on their hand

-By the time the baby is crying he will be distressed and it will be difficult to calm him so he can feed.
+By the time baby is crying they’ll be distressed and it will be difficult to calm them enough so they can feed.

 It’s vital to get comfortable in order to breast feed, as the feed may last anything from a few minutes to an hour and will happen many times each day.
 Most women feed sitting up, but lying on your side can also be comfortable and promotes rest while the mum is feeding.

-Ensure you have been to the toilet recently and that you have a drink of water at hand.
+Ensure you’ve been to the toilet recently and that you have a drink of water at hand.

-If you have other children include them, invite them onto the sofa with a story and do not attempt to potty train them while you are establishing breast feeding with a newborn baby !!
+If you have other children include them, invite them onto the sofa with a story and don’t attempt to potty train them while you’re establishing breast feeding with a newborn baby!
 They need to learn that you cannot interrupt your feed, right from the start!

-Positioning baby skin to skin will facilitate his instinctive behaviour.
+Positioning baby skin to skin will facilitate their instinctive behaviour.
 So will the smell of the breastmilk, so a bit of expressed milk on the nipple will help to achieve an instinctive latch.

 A good position has all of the following features –